 There is no law preventing any person planting or growing a tree anywhere on his/her property.
 Neither is there any restriction upon the size to which they may grow it.

-However any person who plants a poisonous tree so close to a boundary that its branches grow over that boundary and are eaten by a neighbour's livestock, may be held liable for damages.
 If however a neighbour's livestock reach over to the tree owner's side of the boundary to eat the leaves, the tree owner will not be liable unless he/she has a legal responsibility to maintain the boundary.

 There is no prescriptive right to light.
 Any case in respect of loss of light must be proven in the Civil Court.
 If successful, an injunction may be served by the Court requiring the offending trees to be reduced in height or restricting their further growth.
 Court action is likely to be expensive.

-Nothing except speak to your neighbour and ask him/her to remedy the situation.
 There is no right to a view.
-Experience suggests that keeping good, friendly, relations with your neighbour is more likely to lead to a satisfactory outcome or at least an acceptable compromise.
+Experience suggests that keeping good, friendly relations with your neighbour is more likely to lead to a satisfactory outcome or at least an acceptable compromise.
 Offering to pay for the work needed to solve your problem may help but the owner of the trees has the final say.
-The Council will not become involved in mediation or advising you or your neighbour on these matters.

-If you believe your property to be suffering direct or indirect damage by tree roots, you are best advised to consult an arboricultural consultant (tree care specialist) or a building surveyor.
 There will usually be evidence of damage such as deformation, bowing or cracking of walls, uneven surfacing or blocked drains.
 If this is the case you should notify your building insurer who may initiate further investigations and negotiate with the tree owner and their insurer.
 In cases where damage is proven, the tree owner or their insurers are likely to be liable.

-The Council will not take sides in any dispute over trees which it does not own.
+We will not take sides in any dispute over trees which it does not own.
 If you need help in any matter you should consult a solicitor or your local Citizens Advice Bureau.

 Enquiries in respect of whether land is owned by the Borough Council should be made to:

-Head of Law and Administration
+Head of Law and Governance

 Stafford Borough Council